CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 netq [<hostname>] show ethtool-stats port <physical-port> (rx | tx) [extended] [around <text-time>] [json]
 ```

 You can use the `around` option to view the information for a particular time.
-If no changes are found, a "No matching ethtool_stats records found" message is displayed.
+If there are no changes, a "No matching ethtool_stats records found" message appears.

 This example shows the *transmit* statistics for switch port *swp50* on a the *leaf01* switch in the network.